Scionar/joonaviertola-com/content/posts/how-dns-works.md

 - For subdomain addresses can be used aliases.
 This is done with CNAME record.
 If www.joonaviertola.com is requested, is joonaviertola.com given to use.
 - For email services MX record can be used.
 This is useful if third party email provider is used.
 Web pages are served from A record IP address, but emails are done from MX record IP address.
 Like for Gmail or Outlook.
 - Fox custom information TXT records are used.
 Also SPF (Sender Policy Framework) is used with SPF record.

+## Terminology

+- Domain for example joonaviertola.com
+- IPv4 address like 104.198.14.52
+- IPv6 address like 2a00:13f0:0:1004::10
+- Name Server (NS) is a server which keeps information about domains.
+Every domain needs to have authoritative name server to be found.
+There is multiple type of name servers.
+- A records is the main IP address of requested domain